 - Fully grown gray whales are more than 50 feet long and can weigh as much or more than five adult elephants, which is 30-40 tons

 - Average lifespan is between 50 and 70 years

 - These amazing beasts can stay submerged for up to 30 minutes

-Our caravan will take us just a few hours away to the gulf coast of Baja to Bahia De Los Angeles for two ‘easy-peasy’ nights of camping.
-Once we’re all in and settled, Fantasy suggests the following optional activities: a visit to the Cultural & National History Museum, an eco- boat tour, or even a primo fishing trip.There’s no wrong choice here!
+Our caravan then takes us just a few hours away to the gulf coast of Baja to Bahia De Los Angeles for two ‘easy-peasy’ nights of camping.
+Once we’re all in and settled, Fantasy suggests the following optional activities: a visit to the Cultural & National History Museum, an eco- boat tour or even a primo fishing trip.There’s no wrong choice here!
 Just be back in time for a fabulous Fantasy beach fiesta, full of food, beverages and fun!
-We’ll celebrate a great stay here with dinner at Villa Vitta’s famous restaurant.
+We celebrate a great stay here with dinner at Villa Vitta’s famous restaurant.

 On to the ever-popular Vicente Guerrero for a superb camping and dining experience.
 This RV park has been family owned and operated since 1970, and the friendly staff are masters at welcoming visitors.

-‘Where did the time go?’ we ask ourselves as we circle back to Ensenada for our last two nights at the our Resort.
+‘Where did the time go?’ we ask ourselves as we circle back to Ensenada for our last few nights at our resort.
 After parking, Fantasy suggests the optional activity of visiting the highly rated Ensenada Cultural Museum.
-Here the fascinating story of the Baja Peninsula and its colorful cast of characters, is told through interactive displays and exhibits.
+Here, the fascinating story of the Baja Peninsula and its colorful cast of characters is told through interactive displays and exhibits.